 KNON’s 3rd Annual Film Festival

 KNON is proud to announce the 3rd Annual KNON Film Festival at The Texas Theatre on Sunday, July 14th.
-This years festival feature 5 full length films in on day.
+This years festival features 5 full length films in one day.
 Join us for Horn From The Heart: The Paul Butterfield Story, a documentary about the life and career of legendary blues musician Paul Butterfield.
 Nothing Stays The Same, a film celebrating the last 30 years of live music in Austin and the story of the Saxon Pub, Where The DJ’s Roam, a documentary about community radio station KGLT in Bozeman, Montana, Dance Hall Days presented by Billy Bobs and Love & War in Texas.
 Dance Hall Days takes a look at classic Texas dance hall venues and those struggling to keep them alive, Rumble: The Indians Who Rocked The World, a feature documentary about the role of Native Americans in popular music history sponsored by Billy Bobs.

 Tickets for individual films and all day passes are available HERE